 “That’s Hansel and Gretel, you great fool,” his sister shot back, momentarily distracted from her panic.
-Looking up at her brother, and noticing the shadow of a mustache under his nose, she thought, Can I really trust this twelve year old brother to save us?
+Can I really trust this brother?
+What does he know about cave exploration?
+Really!

-Her eyes took in the expanse of the chamber they were in, water dripping from some place their flashlights could not illuminate.
+Her eyes took in the expanse of the chamber, water dripping from some dark place their flashlights could not reach.
 The stone was irregular and gray.
-The light beam revealed only a small swath, leaving the rest of the cave in menacing shadows and deep black voids, leading away into a terrifying unknown.
-Yelda’s voice hitched as she tugged on Ahmet’s sleeve.
+The flashlight revealed only a small cone-shaped area, leaving the rest of the cave in menacing shadows and a deep black terrifying void.
+Yelda’s voice broke as she tugged on Ahmet’s sleeve.
 “Let’s get out of here,” she implored once more.

-Changing his tone to a more cajoling one, Ahmet reasoned, “Please, just a few more feet, Yelda.
+“Please,” Ahmet said, just a few more feet, Yelda.
 I’m running out of bread crumbs.”

-“What!” she said through quivering lips, her voice a shrill peep.
+“What!” she said through quivering lips, her voice shrill.
 “You said this would be an adventure.
-You didn’t say anything about death traps.”
+You did not say anything about death traps.”
 She pulled more insistently at his arm.

-Undeterred, Ahmet surged on.
-“Just over there.
-See, at the end of this cave.”
-He grabbed her hand and Yelda followed, sniveling, her body tense with apprehension.
+Undeterred, Ahmet pushed his sister on.
+“I’m only kidding about the bread crumbs.
+I used string,” he admitted.
+“Come.
+Let’s see what’s at the end of this cave.”
+He grabbed her hand and Yelda followed, sniveling, her body tense.

-Ahmet stumbled over a lip in the floor, pitching forward and dragging his sister with him.
-He did not let go of her hand in case she would give into her fear and bolt for the entrance to the cave.
+Ahmet stumbled on a loose stone, pitching forward and dragging his sister with him.
+He didn’t let go of her hand in case she would give into her fear and bolt for the cave’s entrance.

-“What if your breadcrumbs don’t help us?”
-Yelda said, the quiver in her voice giving way to fear.
+“What if your string doesn’t help us?”
+Yelda said, her voice quivering with fear.

-The sound was deafening in the cave.
-The fall could have only taken a few seconds, but the sudden stop at the bottom raised a cloud of choking dust leaving the explorers in a daze.
+The sound in the cave was deafening.
+The fall took only a few seconds, but the result was a cloud of dust that left the explorers dazed and choking.

 Yelda was too stunned to cry.
-Ahmet never let go of either his twin sister or the flashlight.
+Ahmet was still holding onto his twin sister’s hand and the flashlight.